Places to Eat

 Ring of Bells Inn, North Bovey (6 miles from the cottage)

 Like the Cleave, a pub dating back to 15th century with a series of cosy rooms heated by open fires.
 In the evenings candle light adds to the warm and welcoming atmosphere.
 Offers good westcountry real ales, an eclectic wine list and an excellent daily-changing menu.
-Closed until further notice due to tragic fire – planned to reopen by Christmas 2017.

 The Rugglestone, Widecombe in the moor (9 miles from the cottage)